Fifteen15Studios/ExpandableCheckbox/README.md

 **addChild(text : String, onCheckedChangeListener: CompoundButton.OnCheckedChangeListener?)** - Adds a new child checkbox.
 Parameters: text: The text to display next to the child checkbox. onCheckedChangeListener: Actions to perform when the check changes for this child.

+**addExpandableChild(child: ExpandableCheckbox, onCheckedChangeListener: CompoundButton.OnCheckedChangeListener?)** - Adds a new child ExpandableCheckbox.
+Parameters: child: The checkbox to add. onCheckedChangeListener: Actions to perform when the check changes for this child.

 **setChildOnCheckedChangeListener(index: Int, onCheckedChangeListener: CompoundButton.OnCheckedChangeListener?)** - Sets the onCheckedChangeListener for a child checkbox.
 Paramters: index: index of the checkbox you're modifying. onCheckedChangeListener: Actions to perform when the check changes for this child.

 **setChildChecked(index: Int, checked : Boolean)** -  Checks or unchecks a child checkbox.
 Parameters: index: index of the checkbox you're modifying. checked: If true will check the checkbox, if false will uncheck the checkbox